WISDEM/WEIS/docs/dlc_generator.rst

 -------
 DLC 2.1 related to normal control system fault or loss of electrical network.
 The faults included in this DLC are: blade pitch fault, yaw position fault and, loss of electrical network.
-This DLC is evaulated for normal sea-state and normal turbulence model.
+This DLC is evaluated for normal sea-state and normal turbulence model.
 The partial safety factor for this DLC is assumed to be 1.35.
 The azimuth position at time of occurrence of the fault is randomly selected.